 All said, now healthcare establishments have to consider following while placing access management algorithm:

-- Processing of user access rights – It creates a schedule for processing the requests for adding, revoking or changing the access rights to a particular indigenous network of an organization.
-Further, it ensures the authorization of the user rights to the person in-charge.
+It creates a schedule for processing the requests for adding, revoking, or changing the access rights to a particular indigenous network of an organization.
+Further, it ensures the authorization of the user rights to the person in charge.

-- Maintaining catalog with user profiles and user roles – This ensures the prevention of unwanted accumulation of access rights that are being granted to the users.
-Continuous and adaptive evaluation, along with updating the system catalog of user profiles, helps in offering suitable access as per user roles.
+This ensures the prevention of unwanted accumulation of access rights that are being granted to the users.
+Continuous and adaptive evaluation, along with updating the system catalog of user-profiles, helps in offering suitable access as per user roles.

-- Engaging with information security management – It enables in adhering to the provisions of the information security policy.
-The core of information security management is controlling accesses to data or applications.
-The same applies for dealing with requests from the users for accessibility options.
-The mentioned process involves creation of the username and password controls, accompanied by the inclusion of necessary creation of roles and groups with properly defined access privileges.
-In addition to the rights granting, access management systems particularly revoke the rights when user’s status changes due to various circumstances, such as resignation, transfer or termination, change in third-party vendors etc.
+It enables in adhering to the provisions of the information security policy.
+The core of information security management is controlling access to data or applications.
+The same applies to dealing with requests from the users for accessibility options.
+The mentioned process involves the creation of the username and password controls, accompanied by the inclusion of the necessary creation of roles and groups with properly defined access privileges.
+In addition to the rights granting, access management systems particularly revoke the rights when a user’s status changes due to various circumstances, such as resignation, transfer or termination, change in third-party vendors, etc.

-Mitigating such threat is not as challenging as it has been made out to be, with right set of controls and various security measures such threats can be minimized.
+Mitigating such threats is not as challenging as it has been made out to be, with the right set of controls and various security measures such threats can be minimized.
 Further, organizations are often not aware that they are victims of insider fraud as it gets difficult to delineate between authorized access and malicious ones.
 While the cost of insider frauds could reach millions, there are far-reaching consequences such as losing consumers and reputation in the market.
-That’s were identity management tools such as privilege account management for the super users, installation and propagation of the authorization, authentication and auditing controls, lifecycle management and provisioning, connection of platforms with Identity Management platforms, and mobile based governance, could be opted for to minimize instances of insider fraud.
-Even for cloud based applications – not under IAM infrastructure, access left opened when an employee leaves.
+That’s where identity management tools such as privilege account management for the super users, installation and propagation of the authorization, authentication and auditing controls, lifecycle management and provisioning, the connection of platforms with Identity Management platforms, and mobile-based governance, could be opted for to minimize instances of insider fraud.
+Even for cloud-based applications – not under IAM infrastructure, access is left open when an employee leaves.
 IdM system protecting the cloud is also required.